Makr91/zoneweaver-api/SECURITY.md

 ---

 **Remember**: Security is a shared responsibility.
-Your vigilance and responsible reporting help keep the entire ZoneWeaver community safe.
+Your vigilance and responsible reporting help keep the entire Zoneweavercommunity safe.